contemplata/contemplata/README.md

 * *new* -- freshly added to the database
 * *touched* -- its annotation has been commenced
-* *done* -- its annotation has been finished
+* *done* -- its annotation (at the given level) has been finished

-Normally the status of the file is updated automatically, based on the action of its annotator(s).
+Normally, the status of the file is updated automatically, based on the actions of its annotator(s).
 The aministrator can nevertheless change it manually, by clicking on the corresponding link in the *General information* section.